exposure metering techniques

 - if you use Program or Aperture Priority while using TTL flash as your main source of light, your camera will vary your shutter speed between shots, and your ambient light will therefore vary.

-You have to understand the limitations of auto metering, whether in camera or with TTL flash – and that lighter or darker tones within the same picture area, will affect your meter.
+You have to understand the limitations of automatic metering, whether in camera or with TTL flash – and that lighter or darker tones within the same picture area, will affect your meter.
 And you most likely don’t want it to.
 You want a lighter tone to appear light in the final photo.
 You want darker tones to appear dark.
 If it is an even mix of tonal values, then you’ll most likely get an accurate meter reading in one of the auto modes.

-So how do I meter ?
+So how do I meter for correct exposure?

-In film days I would use a flash-meter for flash.
+In film days I would exclusively use a flash-meter for flash.
 For available light I mostly just carefully used my camera’s built-in meter.

 With digital, I still largely meter like that.
 But we have more tools available to us with digital.